BOJ's Kuroda says QQE has no pre-set deadline; to debate exit next year

 Kuroda reiterated that it was too early to debate specifics about an exit now as doing so would cause confusion in financial markets at a time when the BOJ is doing the utmost to meet the price goal as planned.

-Many private economists have long been sceptical that the BOJ will meet its inflation target next year and see it easing policy further.
+Many private economists have long been skeptical that the BOJ will meet its inflation target next year and see it easing policy further.

 Kuroda reiterated that he would "not hesitate to adjust policy" should the 2 percent target come under threat.